sampart/WhiteOctoberSwiftMailerDBBundle/README.md

 $ composer require "whiteoctober/swiftmailerdbbundle:^1.0"
 ```

-### 2. Add the bundle to your application's kernel:
+### 2. Add the bundle to your application's kernel

 ``` php
 // app/AppKernel.php